hackclub/winter/Captain-AJ.md

 5. Operation
  a.
 I plan to make an application with manual and autonomous control options using PyQT5.
 One would make the robot move to points of reference using the tracking system (Pixy2 and OpenCV).
  b.
 I intend for the application to be quite simple.
 The control pad will be on the left and buttons on the right, with icons or numbers for the corresponding actions.
 For communication, I aim to use Bluetooth.
 Also, there will be an option to alter background color.
  c.
 One will load food into the storage unit upon the robot’s arrival at various intake points.
-I plan to incorporate a fully automatic procedure in the future.
+A fully automatic procedure is intended for the future.
 When enabled, the robot will be summoned via Bluetooth.

+#### Function List:

-Here is a list of functions: Button one: Instructs the robot to travel to a loading point.
+Button one: Instructs the robot to travel to a loading point.

 Button two: Activates autonomous reference tracking for station one.